It is our mission to encourage and support the empowered decision-making of teachers.

 For more on smarter working practices and prioritisation, take a look at our EPV Summer Course “Work Smarter, Be Happier for Teachers”.

-To see all our Summer Courses for 2019, please click HERE.
+To see all our CPD Summer Courses approved for EPV Days, please click HERE.